1960 UNIVERSITY OF ST ANDREWS SOUTH GREENLAND EXPEDITION

 Pingasut Pap (5100 ft) - Keay, Wallis - An extremely pleasant rock peak with a few hundred feet of actual climbing (II-III).

-Col Peak (5000 ft) - Martin, Pitts, Wasson - An undistinguished hill, rising south of the Col, climbed from a camp at 3700 ft.
+Col Peak (or Sattel Bjerg) (5000 ft) - Martin, Pitts, Wasson - An undistinguished hill, rising south of the Col, climbed from a camp at 3700 ft.

-The Ben (4850 ft) - Hackett, Keay, Martin, Pitts, Wasson - A spectacular looking mountain from the fjord, which gave a long, pleasant scramble up the North-west ridge.
+The Ben (aka: Suikaqssuaq) (4850 ft) - Hackett, Keay, Martin, Pitts, Wasson - A spectacular looking mountain from the fjord, which gave a long, pleasant scramble up the North-west ridge.

 Nalumasortoq (6850 ft) - Hackett, Martin, Pitts, Wasson, Wallis (to 6600 ft).
 The third highest hill in the southern area of the fjord was attempted from the high camp at 3700 ft.
 The south-east ridge was followed, a pleasant rock scramble, to a large notch below the gendarme.